2014 Teaching Academy Summer Institute

 The Institute will be held June 2 - 5 at the peaceful UW-Madison Arboretum – a great place to reflect on teaching and rejuvenate your passion for education.
 The typical day runs from 8:30 AM to 4:30 PM. http://uwarboretum.org/

 The Institute will offer faculty and instructional staff the opportunity to:

 • design a new course or redesign an existing one, either individually or collaboratively;

-• meet and network with organizations (DOIT-AT, Libraries, etc.) across campus;
+• meet and network with organizations (DoIT Academic Technology, UW-Libraries, the Writng Center) from across campus;

 • transform teaching (e.g. via technology, community building, and classroom innovation);